On the Arrow of Time and Organized Complexity in the Universe: Introduction

 \subsection{Arrow of Time}

-We often see macroscopic phenomena in the assemblies of many elements that do not occur on a few elements \cite{Anderson72,Laughlin05}.
-For example, the arrow of time (or asymmetry in time), as shown by increasing entropy, appears for the assemblies of many atoms and molecules (in the macroscopic world) but does not for microscopic systems.
-We call such macroscopic phenomena {\it emergence}.
-The law of increasing entropy, the second law of thermodynamics, for an isolated system is an {\it emergent macroscopic law}.
-It is deemed one of the physical laws governing the universe.

-A dissipative structure, which is characterized by the appearance of order or self-organization in a non-equilibrium thermodynamic open system, an assembly of many atoms and molecules (in the macroscopic world), introduced by Ilya Prigogine is also a typical example of emergence, where such a structure does not appear for microscopic systems \cite{NicPri77}.

-Even though a macroscopic phenomenon emerges from fundamental physical laws, it is generally difficult to strictly reduce the macroscopic phenomenon to fundamental physical laws \cite{Anderson72,Laughlin05}.
-Accordingly, using only fundamental physical laws to explain cosmic phenomena is insufficient, but we also need emergent macroscopic laws, such as the law of increasing entropy.

-As human beings, we tend to differentiate between artificial objects and things existing in the natural world.
-This way of thinking no doubt originates in the idea that humankind is unique and different from nature.
-However, humans and other life forms on Earth are all born of nature within this universe, and humans and artificial objects are simply a part of nature.
-In other words, all macroscopic phenomena about humans and other life forms emerge from physical laws rooted in the universe.

-Let us examine the transitions that have taken place in the form of the universe from its birth to the present.
-We will see that a profound flow exists from the state immediately after the Big Bang, when not even elementary particles existed, to the formation of elementary particles and light atoms, the formation and evolution of stars, galaxies, and clusters of galaxies, the formation of heavy atoms by activities of stars, the formation of diverse molecules and planets, the beginning of life on Earth, the emergence of various life forms and development of the biosphere, and the beginning and evolution of the human race and the noosphere (civilization and society).
+Over the 13.8 billion years since its inception, the cosmos has undergone a continuous escalation of structural complexity, originating from a nearly featureless state.
+In fact, we observe a profound flow starting from the state immediately after the Big Bang, when not even elementary particles existed, through the formation of elementary particles, light atoms and protostars, to the evolution of heavy atoms, diverse molecules, planets, stars, galaxies, and (super)clusters of galaxies.
+The genesis of Earth 4.6 billion years ago and the biogenesis 4 billion years ago initiated the emergence of various life forms, the development of the global biosphere, the appearance of the human race more than 200,000 years ago, and the evolution of the noosphere (civilization and society).